Mikhus/canvas-gauges/README.md

 ##### Borders Options

 Canvas gauge plate provides a way to define the borders.
 There are 3 borders availabe to draw on the edge of the gauge plate.
-It is possible to combine the borders display, their with and colors to achieve exclusive visual look & feel of your gauge.
+It is possible to combine the borders display options, their widths and colors to achieve exclusive visual look & feel of your gauges.

  - **borders**: boolean, defines if a borders should be drawn or not.
  - **borderOuterWidth**: specifies a width in pixels of the outer border.
 If set to zero - border won't be drawn at all.